aIDserse/SuS-Super-utility-Submachine-COBOL-CALCULATOR/README.md

 Version before 1.2 displays only rad, not degrees!.
 Since version 1.2 there is English Translation!
 With version 1.2 the calculator has commas and signs!
-There will be other4 updates in a not so soon future, but for now the project is complete If you want you can use my code for inspiration :).
+There will be other updates in a not so soon future, but for now the project is complete If you want you can use my code for inspiration :).